Pylons/pyramid/docs/narr/urldispatch.rst

 Further Documentation and Examples
 ----------------------------------

-URL-dispatch related API documentation is available in :ref:`urldispatch_module` .
+The API documentation in :ref:`urldispatch_module` documents an older (now-deprecated) version of Routes support in :mod:`repoze.bfg`.